jordanjpparker/hello-world/README.md

 Hi, guys!

-I am Jordan and I am shit at coding!
+I am Jordan and I am not good at coding!